Author

 William Burnham

 William Burnham was an eighteenth-century English theologian whose work engaged with prevailing debates concerning divine providence and social hierarchy during the early modern period.
-His treatise *God's Providence in Placing Men in Their Respective Stations and Conditions Asserted and Showed* exemplifies the theological justifications for social stratification that characterized much religious thought of his era, arguing for a providential ordering of human society.
-Burnham's writings reflect the intersection of Reformed theology and emerging social theory in Georgian England, contributing to contemporary discussions about the relationship between divine will and earthly social organization.
+His treatise *God's Providence in Placing Men in Their Respective Stations and Conditions Asserted and Showed* exemplifies the theological justifications for social stratification common to his era, arguing for a providential ordering of human society.
+Burnham's writings reflect the intersection of Reformed theology and emerging social thought in Georgian England, contributing to contemporary discussions about the relationship between divine will and earthly inequality.

 Works in the Library